CE-Programming/asm-docs/pages/tutorials/asm/eZ80-differences.md

  * Example: Z80 code: `or a` -> eZ80 code:  `or a,a`
  * Example: Z80 code: `cp (hl)` -> eZ80 code: `cp a,(hl)`
 * Finally, note that `out` and `in` instructions are completely blocked by the CE ASIC. `out` causes a hard reset, while `in` simply reads garbage.
 Be aware of this.

-The tutorials will also cover some of the more important parts that are unusable now in the ASM in 28 Days tutorial, such as screen drawing and interrupts.
-If you are unsure of how a tutorial operates, or would like a tutorial written for a certain thing, simply post your question on the GitHub page for this website.